How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 - Repeat this sequence 2-3 times

-These limited mobility exercises loosen tight muscles while improving your posture and preventing pain.
+These exercises loosen tight muscles while improving your posture and preventing pain.

 Seated breathing exercises

-Breathing exercises form an essential component of warm-ups for those with mobility challenges, offering both physical and mental benefits.
+Breathing exercises are an important part of warm-ups for those with mobility challenges.
+They provide both physical and mental benefits.

 For coherent breathing: